hossam-create/Mnbara-Platform/docs/regulatory/strategic/LICENSING_PATH_ANALYSIS.md

 LICENSING DECISION TREE

 Q1: Do you need deposit-taking or lending?
-    │
-    ├─ YES → BANK CHARTER (only option)
-    │         ├─ Do you have $20M+ and 5 years?
-    │         │   ├─ YES → Pursue de novo charter
-    │         │   └─ NO  → Partner with bank or acquire
-    │         └─ Consider: BaaS partnership with licensed bank │
+    â”‚
+    â”œâ”€ YES â†’ BANK CHARTER (only option) â”‚         â”œâ”€ Do you have $20M+ and 5 years? â”‚         â”‚   â”œâ”€ YES â†’ Pursue de novo charter â”‚         â”‚   â””â”€ NO  â†’ Partner with bank or acquire â”‚         â””â”€ Consider: BaaS partnership with licensed bank â”‚
-    └─ NO → Continue to Q2
+    â””â”€ NO â†’ Continue to Q2

 Q2: What is your primary market?
-    │
+    â”‚
-    ├─ US → Continue to Q3
+    â”œâ”€ US â†’ Continue to Q3
-    │
+    â”‚
-    ├─ EU/UK → EMI recommended
+    â”œâ”€ EU/UK â†’ EMI recommended
-    │          └─ Consider Lithuania or Ireland for speed │
+    â”‚          â””â”€ Consider Lithuania or Ireland for speed â”‚
-    └─ BOTH → Need both EMI + MSB (or partners)
+    â””â”€ BOTH â†’ Need both EMI + MSB (or partners)

 Q3: Can you wait 18-36 months for full US coverage?
-    │
+    â”‚
-    ├─ YES → Full MSB licensing path
-    │        └─ Start with largest states (CA, NY, TX, FL) │
+    â”œâ”€ YES â†’ Full MSB licensing path â”‚        â””â”€ Start with largest states (CA, NY, TX, FL) â”‚
-    └─ NO → Partner with licensed MSB or bank
-            └─ API-based solutions (Stripe, Marqeta, etc.)
+    â””â”€ NO â†’ Partner with licensed MSB or bank â””â”€ API-based solutions (Stripe, Marqeta, etc.)
 ```

 ### 10.2 Hybrid Approaches